emqx/cloud-docs/en_US/deployments/metrics.md

-## Packet
+## Packets

 It shows the increment of the number of bytes sent and received during the time period.
-The following 2 indicators are provided:
+The following 2 metrics are provided:

 | Indicator          | Meaning                      |
 | ------------------ | :--------------------------- |